SumoLogic/sumologic-documentation/docs/cse/rules/cse-built-in-rules.md

 ## AWS CloudTrail - OpsWorks Describe Permissions Event

-This event sourced from AWS OpsWorks occurrs rarely.
+This event sourced from AWS OpsWorks occurs rarely.
 It could indicate that an adversary is attempting to collect information for later attack.
 When successful, the Describe Permissions event returns information regarding a specified stack's permissions for access.